M-Khalid16/OptiLearn-AI/README.md

 ## Overview

 OptiLearn AI is an interactive engineering-education platform for optical communication.
-It combines deterministic Python simulations, grounded tutoring from lecture notes, formative assessment, and visualization of optical-fiber modes and ray propagation in one Streamlit workspace.
+It combines deterministic Python simulations, grounded tutoring from lecture notes, formative assessment, and interactive visualization of optical-fiber modes and ray propagation in one Streamlit workspace.

-The deterministic simulations, Quiz Lab, Mode Explorer, and PDF extraction can be used without an API key.
+The platform helps learners move from reading equations to changing parameters, observing physical consequences, inspecting assumptions, and testing their understanding.

+Most of the application works without OpenAI API access.
+Live grounded tutoring and live AI explanations require configured API access.

 Repository URL: https://github.com/M-Khalid16/OptiLearn-AI